smartprix/sm-webpack-config/README.md

 	// append hash of the file to the filename
 	appendHash: true,

-	// whether to uglify the output or not
+	// whether to minify the output or not
 	// false in developement, true in production
-	uglify: false,
+	minify: false,

 	// whether to pre gzip the files
 	// makes a .gz file for each bundle produced